madroots/rclone-gui-manager/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+For information on contributing, particularly on how to add new remote types through plugins, please see our [Contribution Guide](CONTRIBUTING.md).

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)